Beacon6/asteroids/README.md

 # Asteroids

-Simple Asteroids game written in Python with Pygame.
+Asteroids game written with Pygame.

 ## Running the game